 Stay until in the late afternoon, when the tourist masses have already left the temple grounds and dusk will give a very special atmosphere.
 After your private blessing ceremony, witness the magical evening chanting of the monks.
 Wrap up with the spectacularly romantic evening view over Chiang Mai city with its millions of glittering lights.

-Today, we will drive to Chiang Rai, the most northern city of Thailand and is considered the birthplace of the country.
+Today, drive to CHIANG RAI, the most northern city of Thailand and is considered the birthplace of the country.
 It takes around 3 hour drive to reach the destination.
-Arrive in Chiang Rai and stop for lunch then head for a visit to PDA Hill Tribe Museumand Education Centre.
+Arrive in Chiang Rai and stop for lunch then head for a visit to PDA Hill Tribe Museum and Education Centre.

-DAY 07: CHIANG RAI – CHIANG SAEN – GOLDEN TRIANGLE – CHIANG KHONG
+DAY 07: CHIANG SAEN – GOLDEN TRIANGLE – CHIANG KHONG

 After breakfast at the hotel, visit the area of the ancient Chiang Saen.
 When looking around the city, it is easy to find out inspired architecture influenced by Burmese and Thai, representing the eclectic mixture culture and history that has created the sensational city.
 However, when you venture outside the city you can still find the traditional communities that persist in their villages throughout the countryside.
 The Akha who is originally from Tibet can be found along the rolling plush hills throughout Southeast Asia.
 The villages tend to rise on stilts, climbing and falling with the landscape, draped in woven straw.
 The women have colorful dress, from dangling strings to graceful headgear.
 They thread cotton with a hand spindle and eventually dye their clothing with indigos and vibrant colors.

-Continue on to Mae Sai, a bustling trading town at the northernmost border between Thailand and Myanmar.
-Cross the Sai River into Tachilek border town, on the Burmese side, and witness the local life in a nearby village.
-Take a rickshaw to explore the town and its Shan-style temple while riding through lanes and small side-streets.
+Continue on to MAE SAI, a bustling trading town at the northernmost border between Thailand and Myanmar.
+Cross the border into Myanmar, and witness the local life in a nearby village.
+Take a rickshaw to explore the town and its Shan-style temples while riding through lanes and small side-streets.
 Wrap up the morning at the local market, famous for wonderful goods from Southern China, Myanmar and Laos.